lookback/frap/README.md

 - **React** as view, but you can use any view library that can draw from a single state object.
 - **Typescript**, because we're not insane.
-- **xstream**, because it's a minimal streams library which includes just what we need.

 ## Develop